Travel Clinic

 Tetanus travel jab

 About 95% of people with polio won't have any symptoms and will fight off the infection without even realising they were infected.
 A small number of people will experience a flu-like illness 3 to 21 days after they're infected.
-Symptoms can include: These symptoms will usually pass within about a week.
-In less than 1% of cases, the polio virus attacks the nerves in the spine and base of the brain.
-This can cause paralysis, usually in the legs, that develops over hours or days.
-The paralysis isn't usually permanent, and movement will often slowly return over the next few weeks and months.
-But some people are left with persistent problems.
-If the breathing muscles are affected, it can be life threatening.
+Symptoms can include:- a high temperature (fever) of 38C (100.4F) or above

 Long-term problems caused by polio

 Although polio often passes quickly without causing any other problems, it can sometimes lead to persistent or lifelong difficulties.
 About 1 in every 200 people with the infection will have some degree of permanent paralysis, and others may be left with problems that require long-term treatment and support.
-These can include:
+These can include:- muscle weakness

 How do you get polio?